Silent Candlelight Procession

 Find municipal decisions in the Decision-making section.

-The candlelight procession to raise awareness of violence against women will start on 25 November 2025 at 17.00 at the western end of Esplanade Park and end at the statue of Havis Amanda.
+Join the candlelight procession to raise awareness of violence against women and girls on 25 November 2025 at 17.00 in Esplanade Park, Helsinki.

-The silent candlelight procession aims to raise awareness of violence against women and encourage everyone to take action to end it.
+The silent candlelight procession aims to raise awareness of violence against women and girls and encourage everyone to take action to end it.
 The colour orange and light symbolise hope for a non-violent future.
+Bring your own candle with a protective cover.

 Timetable and route